saumik963/saumik963/README.md

-# 💫 Hi, I'm Saumik Das:
+# 💫 Hi, I'm Saumik Das
 I’m a Full Stack MERN Developer passionate about building fast, scalable, and user-friendly web applications.
 From backend APIs to sleek frontends, I bring ideas to life with clean code and modern design.